Bob Delsing, Hemingford, NE

 Brent Robertson, Elsie, NE

-Brent was appointed for a second term in July of 2010 to represent District #7 on the Nebraska Wheat Board.
-Brent represents the NWB on the Wheat Foods Council where he currently serves as past-president.
-He is also the NWB vice chair.
+Brent was appointed for his second full term in 2015 to represent District #7 on the Nebraska Wheat Board.
+Brent represents the NWB on the Wheat Foods Council where he is a past-president.
+He is also the NWB chairman.

-Brent and his wife Amy farm in Perkins, Lincoln, and Chase Counties.
+Brent and his wife Amy farm in Perkins, Lincoln, and Hays Counties.
 They raise irrigated and dryland wheat and corn.
 He is a graduate of the University of Nebraska–Lincoln with a bachelor of science in diversified agricultural and minors in agricultural economics, animal science, and mechanized systems management.
-Brent is a member of the Nebraska Wheat Growers Association, Perkins County FSA COC, Elsie Fire Protection District Board, Elsie United Methodist Church, and Nebraska Farm Bureau.
+Brent is a member of the Nebraska Wheat Growers Association, Elsie Fire Protection District Board, and Elsie United Methodist Church.
+He has also served on the Perkins County FSA COC.